GSA-TTS/identity-site/content/_en/policy/privacy.md

 There may be circumstances where we are required to share certain data.
 For example: if the information is relevant and necessary for an authorized law enforcement purpose; in order to respond to a breach; or to assist another agency as it responds to a breach.
 For additional information, see the [system of record notice](https://www.federalregister.gov/documents/2017/08/10/2017-16852/privacy-act-of-1974-system-of-records) number GSA/TTS-1 that GSA’s Technology Transformation Service (TTS) published on [August 10, 2017](https://www.federalregister.gov/documents/2017/08/10/2017-16852/privacy-act-of-1974-system-of-records).

-Even when we share the information with law enforcement, with the exception of email, we cannot access PII because the information is encrypted in a manner that is unretrievable to the login.gov team.
+Even when we share the information with law enforcement, with the exception of email, we cannot access PII because the information is encrypted in a manner that is unretrievable to the Login.gov team.

 ### Consent - How can you control what information is shared? ### {#consent}

 You decide what information to give us and can revoke consent at any time.
 Sharing your information is voluntary.
 All records are stored electronically in a database in GSA’s Amazon Web Services (AWS) environment.
 You can modify, or amend, either your email address or phone number on [your account page](https://secure.login.gov/account).

 However, failure to provide complete and accurate information may delay access to the partner agency.
-Login.gov does not make any eligibility or suitability determinations; that is the responsibility of the government websites that use the login.gov service.
+Login.gov does not make any eligibility or suitability determinations; that is the responsibility of the government websites that use the Login.gov service.

 Other than as specified in this Privacy Policy and our Rules of Use, we will never share your information without your consent.
 Your data is encrypted and the only way to share it with a partner agency is if you, the authorized user, enter your password and explicitly grant consent to share the information.